-MOISTER WICKSOCKS– So before we took our vacation to Mexico, my boyfriend had asked if I needed some new socks for all of our daily activities.
-I initially said no, he purchased these moister wicking socks for me anyway.
+MOISTURE WICKSOCKS– So before we took our vacation to Mexico, my boyfriend had asked if I needed some new socks for all of our daily activities.
+I initially said no, he purchased these moisture-wicking socks for me anyway.
 I’m sure he knew I had no clue as to how fantastic these socks were!

-Not only do they had extra padding, but they help with sweating and reduce the chance of getting blisters!
+Not only do they have extra padding, but they help with sweating and reduce the chance of getting blisters!